stefanrueger/urboot/howtoselect.md

    to the bootloader.
 It is recommended the bootloader be compiled with `-DPROTECTRESET=1` or, if using `make` to supply `PROTECTRESET=1` on the make command line.
 If there is code space left then `urboot.c` automatically switches on this protection.
 Vector bootloaders with reset vector protection show a captial `P` in their features (hardware bootloaders don't need that).
-If the reset vector is unprotected in the bootloader not all is lost: the `-c urclock` bootloader does not normally allow the reset vector to be overwritten during upload, and the `-c urclock -t` terminal also protects the reset vector of vector bootloaders.
-Self-modifying programs using `pgm_write_page(sram, 0)` can overwrite the reset vector, though, with a bootloader without reset protection.
-If that happened, the bootloader needs to be re-flashed.
+Not all is lost if the reset vector is unprotected in the bootloader: the `-c urclock` bootloader does not normally allow the reset vector to be overwritten during upload, and the `-c urclock -t` terminal also protects the reset vector of vector bootloaders.
+Self-modifying applications calling `pgm_write_page(sram, 0)` can overwrite the reset vector, though, unless the bootloader has reset vector protection.
+If that happens, the bootloader needs to be re-flashed.
  - **Autobaud.** If you have a fixed workflow where you can control the host baud rate, then the extra 16 bytes for autobaud detection may not be worth your while: vector bootloaders have to have a size of a multiple of the memory page size.
 If, by reducing the features of the